alibaba/Sentinel/sentinel-adapter/sentinel-mybatis-adapter/README.md

 </dependency>
 ```

-Configure interceptor, there are four interceptors to choose.
+Configure interceptor, there are six interceptors to choose.

 ```java
 @Configuration